linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

 ## The "linkerd-viz" checks {#l5d-viz}

 These checks only run when the `linkerd-viz` extension is installed.
-This flag is intended to verify the installation of linkerd-viz extension which comprises of `linkerd-tap`, `linkerd-web`, `linkerd-metrics-api` and optional `grafana` and `prometheus instances along with `tap-injector` which injects the specific tap configuration to the proxies.
+This check is intended to verify the installation of linkerd-viz extension which comprises of `tap`, `web`, `metrics-api` and optional `grafana` and `prometheus` instances along with `tap-injector` which injects the specific tap configuration to the proxies.